-The Secure Exchanges tab no longer appears in the Outlook ribbon.
+What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

-The procedure below allows you to reactivate it.
+The procedure below will allow you to reactivate it.

 Step 1 – Check if the add-in has been disabled by Outlook